dford-avb/dford-avb.github.io/_includes/config/es-elasticsearch-magento.md

 	</tr>
 	<tr>
 		<td>Elasticsearch Index Prefix</td>
 		<td>Enter the Elasticsearch index prefix.
-If you use a single Elasticsearch instance for more than one Magento installation (Staging and Production environments), you must specify a unique prefix for each installation.
-Otherwise, you can use the default prefix <code>magento2</code>.</td>
+If you use a single Elasticsearch instance for more than one Openmage installation (Staging and Production environments), you must specify a unique prefix for each installation.
+Otherwise, you can use the default prefix <code>openmage2</code>.</td>
 	</tr>
 	<tr>
 		<td>Enable Elasticsearch HTTP Auth</td>